Rhythm in the Early Years

 Photograph by Sheila Jennings

-The child is very much at one with the mother, in the sphere of the mother or the “mother bubble” from conception until the age of three when the child emerges out of the mother bubble into the social sphere, the “I” begins to emerge.
+When the child emerges out of the mother bubble into the social sphere, this is the time when the “I” begins to emerge.

-At this time, around age three, the change can be seen physically too, the child’s body stretches out, there is a separation of the abdomen and chest, the limbs stretch out, the child can now meet others and play, it is the beginning of imaginative play and memory.
+At this time, around the age of three, the change can be seen physically too, the child’s body stretches out, there is a separation of the abdomen and chest, the limbs stretch out, the child can now meet others and play, it is the beginning of imaginative play and memory.

 - Monday ~ Soup stock day ~ Wash and line dry bed linens ~ House blessing